CS371 Project Wiki Requirements

 This page will contain a description of your software design.

 It must include a UML class diagram of your system design (uploaded as an image file and then embedded in the page).
-This is very different from a domain model, and should be the actual classes in your code (and intended ones not yet implemented) and their relationships (inheritance, aggregation/composition, and association).
+This is very different from your domain model, and should be the actual classes in your code (and intended ones not yet implemented) and their relationships (inheritance, aggregation/composition, and association).
 Any place in your code where an object of one class holds a reference to an object of another class (and probably uses it), you should have some connection between the classes in your UML diagram.

 It is not enough to just have a diagram; the diagram must be explained.
 So, this page must also include a description of the class-level design of your system: what are the major classes and what are their objects’ responsibilities, are they singleton classes, etc. Your document should also discuss control issues, e.g.: Are you using threading?
 Is there external communication that affects control?
 Think of it this way: if you were just hiring on to the project starting at this iteration, what would YOU want to be able to read about the system so that you can understand it and start contributing?
 The good design document will be exactly that (and will get graded highly!).